healthy families core training

 If you wish to register, email Olga Masrejian, at the Tennessee Department of Health.

-PCAT will invoice each agency for the training material fee which is $838 for home visitors and $1,168 for supervisors plus processing fee.
+PCAT will invoice each agency for the training material fee which is $330 for home visitors and for supervisors plus processing fee.
+Registration is refundable and transferable up to 14 days before the event.